LeechBloody Black Leech

 Overview

 Tied with a black marabou tail and a body of black dubbing or chenille, this leech imitation adds a hot red or blood-colored collar to grab attention.
 Use a heavy nymph or streamer hook and optional bead or conehead for depth.
-The movement of marabou and the contrast from the hotspot make it deadly in stillwater or off-color conditions.
+The movement of marabou and the contrast from the hotspot make it effective in stillwater or off-color conditions.

 Materials